Acyclovir: What It’s For, How to Use It & Side Effects

 Acyclovir ophthalmic ointment is indicated for the treatment of keratitis, a corneal infection caused by the Herpes simplex virus.

 Before using this ointment, you should wash your hands with water and mild soap.
 To apply it, press your finger on your under-eye and pull it down to create a pocket.
 Then squeeze the ointment tube to apply a 1 centimeter ribbon of ointment in the space between the lower lid and the eye.
 This ointment is applied 5 times per day, every 4 hours.
-Be sure to close your eye for 1 to 2 minutes after application and to was your hands once again with water and mild soap.
+Be sure to close your eye for 1 to 2 minutes after application and to wash your hands once again with water and mild soap.

 You should monitor for healing and continue to apply this ointment for at least 3 days.